nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 ```

 ### Create New Thread
-For creating a new thread, the SDK provides `ChatThreadsProvider.create()` method.
+For creating a new thread, the SDK provides `ChatThreadsProvider.create()` and `ChatThreadsProvider.create(with:)` methods.
+The second one is for creation with custom fields from pre-chat survey.
 You must establish connection to the CXone service via `connect()` before calling this method.
 If your channel does not support multi-channel configuration, you should not call this method if you already have a thread.
 If you call this method without first calling `connect()` or if multichannel configurations are not supported, the SDK throws  `unsupportedChannelConfig` error.
 This method returns the unique identifier of the newly created thread.

 ```swift
 let threadId = try CXoneChat.shared.threads.create()